programming-in-python/ipp-exercise-tasks/README.md

 This naming convention is designed to help you navigate through the requirements in each Lab Module sequentially, building your solution in a step-by-step manner.
 The naming breakdown is as follows:
   - project name:
-    - PIP: The project name (Programming the in Python).
+    - IPP: The project name (Programming the in Python).
   - category:
     - DOC: General documentation that provides a summary overview of the section or lab module.
     - INF: An informational note.